myDNAS/myDNA/_posts/2021-03-18-rs1815739-and-what-does-it-have-to-do-with-athletic-performace.md

 ---
-title: "rs1815739 and what does it have to do with athletic performace"
+title: "rs1815739 and what does it have to do with athletic performace?"
 author: "Inga Patarcic"
 date: '2021-03-15'
 published: yes